smahncke/LPA-TOOLS/tunnel_ionization/README.md

 ### FEATURES:

-- The initial amount of N2 can be set arbitrarily.
-- The density profile of the nitrogen corresponds to a gauss profile.
-The FWHM (full-width at half max) of this gauss profile can be set arbitrarily
-- The nitrogen gas can be chosen pre-ionized or non pre-ionized
-- Some parameters like the upramp length and the length of the hydrogen density profile can be set manually
+- Nitrogen, Argon and Krypton are choosable

 ### HOW TO USE:

 1. Make sure the requirements are fulfilled.
-2. Open the python file in a text editor and set the initial values of the FWHM, final electron density and nitrogen amount in a way you want them to be.
+2. Open the python file in a text editor and set the initial values in the header of the script.
+The corresponding parameters depend on the script you want to start.
-3. Start the script in a terminal by typing 'python pda_main.py'.
+3. Start the script in a terminal by typing 'python script_name.py' (replace script_name.py by the actual name of the script you want to start).
 4. That's it.

 ### OUTPUTS:

-There are some output files that will be saved in the 'output' folder:

-1. The plot of the gas density profiles
-2. The arrays of the gas densities (nitrogen density, hydrogen density and the total density)
+Depends on the script:

+- 'energy_prob_2D.py': 2D plot that gives the tunnel ionization probability in dependence of the initial energy of the ionized electrons after ionization. epsilon = 0 f.e. means that the electron will be born at rest.
+- 'laser_prob_2D.py': 2D plot that gives the tunnel ionization probability in dependence of the laser amplitude.
+- 'energy_laser_prob_3D': Combines both of the scripts above -> 3D plot that gives the ionization probability in dependence of the initial electron energy AND the laser amplitude.

 ### KNOWN BUGS/ISSUES:

 (There are no known issues at the moment.
 Feel free to contact me (sebastian.mahncke@desy.de) if you found some bugs)

-### EXAMPLE
+### EXAMPLES

 ![alt Example](https://github.com/smahncke/pdp/blob/master/example_plot.png?raw=true)

 ### OTHER TOOLS:

-1. Analyzer: Plots the actual gas densities of hydrogen, nitrogen and the total gas density.
-2. Simulations: Standard [FBPIC](https://github.com/fbpic/fbpic) simulation that uses ionization-induced trapping
+1. Automated: An automated version of the 3D plot.
+Creates .png-files for ALL possible ionization levels automatically.

 Feel free to contact me if you need further information or if you got some issues: sebastian.mahncke@desy.de